 Community and Site-based Participation

 Local community advisory processes in the HPTN incorporate some common elements and must work together to create a solid working relationship that invites community participation.
 Site staff work to support the process locally to ensure these elements are in place.

 - Clinical trials of HIV prevention interventions are most likely to succeed when all the parties concerned - researchers, government, manufacturers, and community - regard the trials as a collaborative process.
 Community members, particularly potential trial volunteers and people from the populations from which volunteers will be recruited, can and should play an integral role in advising on research trials.

 - Sustained relationships and communication with community members are the responsibility of the Principal Investigator (PI) at each site.
-Site Community Education (CE) staff facilitate the site's community commitment by facilitating the development of a written community involvement work plan (CIWP) to actively engage community members.
+Site Community Education (CE) staff facilitate the site's community commitment by overseeing the development of a written community involvement work plan (CIWP) to actively engage community members.
 The community involvement work plan guidance document and a sample CIWP are available in the Community Involvement Tool Box.

 - The CRS must identify ways to foster trust, to ensure respect of social, cultural, and political realities of the communities where recruitment will take place.
 The CRS must also maximize opportunities for dialogue about the implementation of research trials.
 This involvement and participation of community members will be supported as an integral part of the CRS operation plan.

 - Community members need to be involved in early discussions about prevention research priorities.
-Community input is important to a variety of issues including: research design; informed consent procedures; risk-reduction interventions; community education and outreach; and recruitment and retention planning and implementation.
+Community input is important to a variety of issues including: research design, informed consent procedures, risk-reduction interventions, community education and outreach, and recruitment and retention planning and implementation.